End of the Semester Research Paper Help!

 SMART Learning Commons

-If you are struggling with your courses this semester take a look at how SMART Learning Commons can help you.
-A wide variety of services are offered including tutoring, assistance with study skills, and group study sessions for specific courses.
+If you are struggling with your courses this semester, take a look at the SMART Learning Commons.
+Access a wide variety of services including tutoring, assistance with study skills, and group study sessions for specific courses.

-Fill out your 2012-2013 FAFSA online now to make sure you get your financial aid before the start of the semester.
-Returning students will receive an e-mail in July asking questions about financial aid awards for the upcoming school year.
-Contact One Stop Student Services with any financial aid-related questions.
+Fill out your 2013-2014 FAFSA online now to make sure you get your financial aid before the start of the semester.
+You will receive an e-mail in July asking you to respond to your financial aid awards for the upcoming school year.
+Contact One Stop Student Services with financial aid questions.

-Boynton Health Service and Lutheran Social Service Financial Counseling offer trustworthy financial counseling help with debt-management plans, free budget counseling, and information about credit and consumer protection.
-Make an appointment now to find ways to save money this summer!
+Boynton Health Service and Lutheran Social Service Financial Counseling offer trustworthy financial counseling help with debt management plans, free budget counseling, and information about credit and consumer protection.
+Make an appointment to find ways of saving money this summer.

 Health & Wellness